-Many students enter college skeptical that there are any truths about the world to be discovered that go beyond the scope of traditional empirical disciplines.
-They leave questions about the existence and nature of God, ethics, the nature and destiny of human persons, the scope of knowledge, and the existence and scope of freedom of the will—among many other questions—in the realm of “opinion” and outside the scope of serious intellectual inquiry.
+Most students come to the University confident that there are truths to be uncovered in mathematics and by broadly empirical disciplines, including history and the sciences.
+But many students also come to university skeptical that there are any truths about the world to be discovered by reason which go beyond the scope of these disciplines.
+This leaves questions about the existence and nature of God, ethics, the nature and destiny of human persons, the scope of knowledge, and the existence of freedom of the will—among many others—in the realm of “opinion,” and hence outside the scope of serious intellectual inquiry.

 Catholicism has always had a more optimistic view of human reason, and hence has always endorsed the value of philosophy, which is the discipline which attempts to bring reason to bear on questions, like the ones just listed, which go beyond the resources of empirical disciplines.
 No Catholic education can be complete without the study of philosophy.